thekshitijkumar/Rest-Introduction/README.md

-1. if Autowiring by singleton object then address of sahred object would be same even in different class
+1. if Autowiring by singleton object then address of shared object would be same even in different class